je-santos/MPLBM-UT/README.rst

 ================================================================================
+Multiphase LBM Toolbox
-Multiphase LBM for Permeable Media using the Palabos library
+Permeable media analysis using the Palabos library and in-house codes
 ================================================================================

 This workflow calculates capillary pressure curves, relative permeability, tortuosity, contact angles, and the percolation pathway of grain packs/image slices